OttoTonsorialist/pkmn_yellow_xp_router/README.md

 # Pokemon Yellow XP Router

 This is a tool that is intended to allow easy experience routing of Solo Pokemon playthroughs of Pokemon Yellow.
-It keeps track of the experience and stat experience gained over the course of a run.
+It keeps track of the experience and stat experience gained over the course of a run, as well as your moveset.
+It also tracks your inventory, and your money.
+While it will allow you to route any item usage, and any purchases, if it detects an invalid game state, it will flag events (e.g. using items you don't have, using money you don't have).
 It is not intended to route the game for you, merely allow you to quickly test out ideas without requiring you replay large chunks of the game.
 It assumes that a single pokemon has been injected to Pokemon Yellow as your starter, via the Universal Pokemon Randomizer, and that the pokemon will be receiving 100% of the experience over the course of the run.